Skip to content

 Is a custom-made wooden TV unit more expensive than a standard TV unit?

-It's fairer than "more expensive."
-A solid wood custom-made unit costs more than an Ikea cabinet but also lasts five to ten times longer.
+It's fairer than "more expensive".
+A solid wood custom-made piece of furniture costs more than an Ikea cabinet, but it also lasts five to ten times longer.
 Spread over its lifespan, the price per year is lower.
 Moreover, you get exactly the size and look you want.

 How do I prevent my wooden TV unit from warping?

 Solid wood moves with humidity and temperature.
-Ensure a stable indoor climate (not too dry, not too humid) and do not place the unit in direct sunlight or next to a radiator.
-Our furniture is constructed to accommodate climatic changes without damage.
+Ensure a stable indoor climate (not too dry, not too humid) and do not place the furniture in direct sunlight or next to a radiator.
+Our furniture is constructed to accommodate climate changes without damage.

 Can I also integrate a soundbar opening or TV lift?

 Yes.
-Soundbar openings (cut-out for the speaker at the front) are standard options.
+Soundbar openings (cut-out for the speaker on the front) are standardly possible.
 A TV lift (where the television automatically rises from a cabinet) is a custom order — please contact us for possibilities and costs.

 Your Custom Wooden TV Unit